Introduction

 2. Contact and Non-contact Sensors

-Non-contact sensors are sensors that do not require direct contact with the environmental stimulus it measures.
-Examples include optical sensors, magnetic sensors, infrared thermometers, etc
+Non-contact sensors don't need to come into direct touch with the things being measured outside of them.
+Examples include optical sensors, magnetic sensors, infrared thermometers, etc.

 3. Absolute and Relative Sensors